Pulmonology: Surgical procedures

 Major surgical procedures on the heart and lungs are performed by a thoracic surgeon.
-Pulmonologists often perform specialized procedures to get samples from the inside of the chest or inside of the lung.
-They use radiographic techniques to view vasculature of the lungs and heart to assist with diagnosis.
+Pulmonologists often perform specialized procedures to get samples from the inside of the chest or the inside of the lung.
+They use radiographic techniques to view the vasculature of the lungs and heart to assist with diagnosis.

 Treatment and therapeutics

-Medication is the most important treatment of most diseases of pulmonology, either by inhalation (bronchodilators and steroids) or in oral form (antibiotics, leukotriene antagonists).
+Medication is the most important treatment for most diseases of pulmonology, either by inhalation (bronchodilators and steroids) or in oral form (antibiotics, leukotriene antagonists).
 A common example being the usage of inhalers in the treatment of inflammatory lung conditions such as asthma or chronic obstructive pulmonary disease.
 Oxygen therapy is often necessary in severe respiratory disease (emphysema and pulmonary fibrosis).
 When this is insufficient, the patient might require mechanical ventilation.

 Pulmonary rehabilitation has been defined as a multidimensional continuum of services directed to persons with pulmonary disease and their families, usually by an interdisciplinary team of specialists, with the goal of achieving and maintaining the individual's maximum level of independence and functioning in the community.
 Pulmonary rehabilitation is intended to educate the patient, the family, and improve the overall quality of life and prognosis for the patient.
 Interventions can include exercise, education, emotional support, oxygen, noninvasive mechanical ventilation, optimization of airway secretion clearance, promoting compliance with medical care to reduce numbers of exacerbations and hospitalizations, and returning to work and/or a more active and emotionally satisfying life.
 These goals are appropriate for any patients with diminished respiratory reserve whether due to obstructive or intrinsic pulmonary diseases (oxygenation impairment) or neuromuscular weakness (ventilatory impairment).
 A pulmonary rehabilitation team may include a rehabilitation physician, a pulmonary medicine specialist, physician assistant and allied health professionals including a rehabilitation nurse, a respiratory therapist, a speech-language pathologist, a physical therapist, an occupational therapist, a psychologist, and a social worker among others.
 Additionally, breathing games are used to motivate children to perform pulmonary rehabilitation.